Scott Estes

 Biography

-Dr. Estes is a central Illinois native, and worked as a PreK-12 public school teacher and administrator for twenty-nine years.
-After graduating from Bradley University, he started his career as a third grade classroom teacher and then a junior high United States history and literature teacher, Dr. Estes served as an elementary principal for a decade before serving another decade as a district office administrator.
+Dr. Estes is a central Illinois native, and worked as a PreK-12 public school teacher and administrator for over twenty-nine years.
+After graduating from Bradley University, he started his career as a third grade classroom teacher before moving on to a junior high teaching position as a United States history and literature teacher.
+Dr. Estes held the position of elementary principal for a decade before serving another decade as a district office administrator focused on, among other things, teaching and learning, literacy, human resources, administrator evaluation, professional development, and federal grants.
 He began his higher education teaching experiences served as an adjunct professor for Aurora University and later at Bradley University beginning in 2016.
-Dr. Estes joined the full-time faculty in 2022.
+Dr. Estes joined the full-time faculty here at Bradley in 2022.

-Dr. Estes’ life is defined first and foremost by faith, family, and friendships.
-He spends a great deal of time reading and enjoys traveling to historic locations within the United States (with a future goal of traveling internationally).
+Foremost for Dr. Estes are faith, family, and friendships.
+An avid consumer of historical topics, he spends a great deal of time reading and enjoys traveling to locations within the United States (with a future goal of traveling internationally).
 Dr. Estes and his family are active with their extended family and friends and spend time attending his children’s school and community activities and serving in their church.
-Bradley University is “home” for Dr. Estes, and considers himself blessed to be able to return to his alma mater and serve our future educational leaders.
+Bradley University is “home” for Dr. Estes, and he considers himself blessed to be able to return to his alma mater and serve our future educational leaders.

 Teaching